NIGMS/RNA-Seq-Differential-Expression-Analysis/README.md

 All our tutorial workflows are are Jupyter format.
 To run them you need only to double click the tutorial file you want.

 This will open the Jupyter file in Jupyter notebook.
-From here you can run each section, or 'cell', of the code, one by one, by pushing the 'Play' button on the above menu.
+From here you can run each section, or 'cell', of the code, one by one, by pushing the **Play** button on the above menu.

 Some 'cells' of code take longer for the computer to process than others.
 You will know a cell is running when a cell has an asterisk next to it \[\*\].
 When the cell finishes running, that asterisk will be replaced with a number which represents the order that cell was run in.